projectcalico/calico/master/security/service-accounts.md

 ### Value

 Using Calico network policy, you can leverage Kubernetes service accounts with RBAC for flexible control over how policies are applied in a cluster.
-For example, the Network Security can have RBAC permissions to:
+For example, the network security can have RBAC permissions to:

-- Control which service accounts the Developer team can use within a namespace
+- Control which service accounts the developer team can use within a namespace
-- Write high-priority network policies for those service accounts (that the Developer team cannot override)
+- Write high-priority network policies for those service accounts (that the developer team cannot override)

-The Network Security team can maintain full control of security, while selectively allowing Developer operations where it makes sense.
+The network security team can maintain full control of security, while selectively allowing developer operations where it makes sense.

 Using **Istio-enabled apps** with Calico network policy, the cryptographic identity associated with the service account is checked (along with the network identity) to achieve two-factor authentication.